serenorg/serendb/docs/core_changes.md

 Postgres tries to avoid cache flushing by bulk operations (copy, seqscan, vacuum,...).
 Even if there are free space in buffer cache, pages may be evicted.
-Negative effect of it can be somehow compensated by file system cache, but in Neon, cost of requesting page from page server is much higher.
+Negative effect of it can be somehow compensated by file system cache, but in SerenDB, cost of requesting page from page server is much higher.

 ### Alternatives?